yogidevendra/docs/docs/application_packages.md

 # Examining and Launching Application Packages Through Apex CLI

-If you are working with Application Packages in the local filesystem and do not want to deal with dtGateway, you can use the Apex Command Line Interface (dtcli).
+If you are working with Application Packages in the local filesystem and do not want to deal with dtGateway, you can use the Apex Command Line Interface (apex).
 Please refer to the [Gateway API](dtgateway_api.md) to see samples for these commands.

 ## Getting Application Package Meta Information